lvl99/frontend-es6-browserify-gulp-template/README.md

   |    ...
   + tasks/                    # I've split up the gulpfile.js into separate files for a more maintainable codebase
-  + tests/                    # Folder to collect all the automated tests for the JS code gulpfile.js               # The gulp controller which collates all the tasks files package.json              # NPM package definition, plus some extra configuration options (see `gulpConfig`)
+  + tests/                    # Folder to collect all the automated tests for the JS code
+  + vendors/                  # Holds third-party vendor files which then get integrated into the build gulpfile.js               # The gulp controller which collates all the tasks files package.json              # NPM package definition, plus some extra configuration options (see `gulpConfig`)
 ```